GautamDinesh/ansible-vm-hardening/README.md

 Built to automate real infrastructure tasks: patch management, SSH hardening, firewall enforcement, centralised syslog forwarding, and Zabbix agent deployment — the kind of repetitive work that should never be done manually across 100+ VMs.

+This Readme shows how to run these playbooks to automate VM hardening and Patch management.
 ---

 ## Playbooks